osrsbox/osrsbox-db/README.md

 ### Using the Development Repository

-If using this repository (the development version), you will need to fulfil some specific requirements.
+If using this repository (the development version), you will need to fulfill some specific requirements.
 This includes having the following tools available on your system:

 - Python 3.6 or above
 - Pip - the standard package manager for Python